ahmedmoustafa/genomics-r-intro/_episodes/05-data-visualization.md

 <img src="../fig/rmd-05-first-facet-1.png" title="plot of chunk first-facet" alt="plot of chunk first-facet" width="612" style="display: block; margin: auto;" />

-This looks ok, but it would be easier to read if the plot facets were stacked vertically rather than horizontally.
+This looks okay, but it would be easier to read if the plot facets were stacked vertically rather than horizontally.
 The `facet_grid` geometry allows you to explicitly specify how you want your plots to be arranged via formula notation (`rows ~ columns`; a `.` can be used as